When you sell multiple online courses or membership options … how do you encourage clients to invest in more than one?

 Tutorial: How To Build An Interactive Membership Site Dashboard (Using AccessAlly)

 Step 1: Install the AccessAlly WordPress Plugin for Your Membership Website Software

 Real talk: learning how to build a membership website the right way takes many hours of learning your software, WordPress theme layouts, and testing each component carefully before you make it “live” to your clients.

-But, in a nutshell, you'll want to install AccessAlly on your WordPress site like any other plugin, then link it up so that it follows the automation rules you set upinside your CRM/marketing automation platform.
+But, in a nutshell, you’ll want to install AccessAlly on your WordPress site like any other plugin, then link it up so that it follows the automation rules you set up inside the AccessAlly course setup wizard.

 Step 2: Assign Icons To Your Online Courses